Does your child need a calculator for school this year? If so, what kind? Some of our recommendations may surprise you.

 Do Students Need a Calculator in Secondary School?
 If So, What Kind?

 There’s a lot of controversy about students using technology to learn math.
-Colleges see that students benefit from not using a calculator: More than fifty percent of research universities, including MIT and Harvard, do not allow calculus students to use any technology on exams.
+Colleges and Universities see that students benefit from not using a calculator: More than fifty percent of research universities, including MIT and Harvard, do not allow calculus students to use any technology on exams.

 Math professors who oppose the use of calculators in class acknowledge that students will use technology for math in the “real world;” however, they have noticed that a strong foundation in computational skills improves a student’s mathematical thinking in higher-level math concepts.

-Middle and High School Students Shouldn’t Use Calculators for Arithmetic
+High School Students Shouldn’t Use Calculators for Arithmetic

 Although many secondary students have progressed to algebra or beyond, doing mental math is still a skill they need to keep sharp.
 Of all skills learned in school, the ability to calculate numbers in one’s head is one of the most useful in later life.
 While it’s easy to start relying on calculators when the math homework gets complex, this weakens mental math skills and make understanding advanced math more difficult.